Orange Cake – Keke ārani

 Instructions

 - Add the ārani (oranges) to a pot and cover with water.
 I add the lid upside down so the ārani stay submerged under the water as they cook.
-Boil for ārani for 1 hour over low-medium heat.
+Boil for ārani (oranges) for 1 hour over medium-high heat.

-- Add the noni (oil), tote (salt) and hinamona (cinnamon) in to the orange puree.
+- Add the noni (oil), tote (salt), hinamona (cinnamon) and wanira (vanilla) in to the orange puree.
 Process until combined.
-Tip out in a bowl and allow to cool completely.
-This could be up to 5 days before it is needed, store in the fridge in a sealed container and use when ready.
+Tip in to a bowl and cool.
+This could be made up to 5 days before it is needed, store in the fridge in a sealed container and use when ready.

 - In to a third bowl (sorry for this many bowls), add the hēki (eggs) and huka one (caster sugar).
 Whip on high for 5 to 7 minutes until light in colour and fluffy.